wp-cli/handbook/_posts/2016-07-20-restful-wp-cli-update-4.md

     $ wp @prod rewrite flush
     Success: Rewrite rules flushed.

 Look ma!
-No more SSH'ing into machines, changing directories, and generally spending a full minute get to a given WordPress install.
+No more SSH'ing into machines, changing directories, and generally spending a full minute to get to a given WordPress install.

 Additionally, alias groups let you register groups of aliases.
 If I want to run a command against both runcommand WordPress instances, I can use `@both`: